kevL/yata/ReadMe.txt

 - click on the colheads -
 LMB       - click-drag col-boundary to re-width a col (The text of a colhead
-            will appear dark green if its col has been user-sized.)
+            will appear grayed if its col has been user-sized.)
 RMB       - click a col-boundary to auto-width a col (Note that frozen cols
             can't be re-sized.)
 RMB+Shift - sorts the table by the col either ascending or descending (Note that